Financial literacy

 12. Myth: Money can’t buy happiness and money is the source of happiness.

-Truth: researchers have found that the happiest people in America earn between $50,000 and $75,000 per year and choose to spend their money on experiences rather than on possessions.
+Truth: Researchers have found that money and happiness are closely linked – though more complex than once thought.
+A landmark 2010 study set $75,000 as a happiness threshold, but more recent research suggests wellbeing continues to rise with income beyond that.
+What consistently matters most is financial security and choosing to spend on experiences rather than possessions.
 While it may be true that money can’t directly buy happiness, research has shown over and over again that it is very difficult to be happy in modern society without it.
+One of the simplest habits for building that financial security is paying yourself first.

 Back to the list of blog posts